mhenke/cfwheels-training/04-plugins.md

 Check your editor, you will need to refresh in Eclipse.
 You should see a '/Sass/src/' folder in your Sass folder.
 This is where you will be creating the Sass for your CSS.
 Also created are some compiled CSS files in your '/stylesheet/' location.
 Lets first check out the 'scss' files used to generate the stylesheets then the actual CSS.

 In '/Sass/src/' you'll see a 'partials' folder.
-This is exactly like Wheels partials with even the naming convention beginning with underscore '_`.
+This is exactly like Wheels partials with even the naming convention beginning with underscore '_'.

 ### A Few Sass Examples

-Were not focusing on CSS development, so here are a few styles you can copy & paste and modify to your hearts content:
+Were not focusing on CSS development, so here are a few styles you can copy & paste and modify to your heart's content:

 ```sass
 $bgColor: #AAA;